Civil Partnerships and the Church of England

 There can be no doubt that while individual clergy will have to continue to exercise pastoral sensitivity, the Church’s present position on civil partnerships is, at least insofar as the House of Bishops is concerned, quite clear civil partnerships are not marriages.
 The legislation prohibits the use of religious premises or services in connection with the registration of civil partnerships, underlining the fact that they are wholly civil in nature.
 Notably, civil partnerships are not solemnized with vows.
 The Church’s present understanding of marriage is enshrined in the ecclesiastical law and its published teaching documents.
 The Church’s approach to civil partnerships in the most recent pastoral statement clearly intends to reflect and uphold its understanding of marriage and related issues of sexual ethics.
 What is equally clear, however, is that there is far from unanimity of view on this issue.
 The new pastoral statement has certainly caused upset among many within the Church.
 A lot is riding on the outcome of the Living in Love and Faith project; it is very much hoped that this will result in greater understanding, compassion and unity, but this remains to be seen.

-Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and was called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007.
-He is currently studying for his LL.M in Canon law at Cardiff University.
+Christopher Grout is a barrister who holds a LL.B degree from Newcastle University and a LL.M degree in Canon Law from Cardiff University.
+He was called to the Bar of England and Wales by the Honorable Society of the Inner Temple in 2007.